Author name: Saleh Elnagar

 DevSecOps

-DevOps as the Decision Backbone for Azure VWAN Enterprise Fabric
+DevOps as the Decision Backbone for Azure vWAN Enterprise Fabric — IaC Patterns for Common Use Cases

 In global enterprises, the Azure Virtual WAN (VWAN) enterprise fabric is no longer a purely network-engineering effort.
 The DevOps engineer has become the connective tissue that translates intent into approved designs, reproducible infrastructure, and validated operations.
 This article dives deep into why their contributions inside design sessions are vital, and how a single DevOps leader